These delicious, high-protein muffins are easy to make in 1 bowl and are gluten-free, oil-free and vegan!

 Instructions

-3. Add everything but the chocolate chips.
+• Add the flour, oats, cinnamon, salt, baking powder, ground flax and protein powder.
 While the dry ingredients are sitting on top of the wet ingredients, gently mix to help distribute the baking powder and salt.
 Mix into the wet ingredients until all of the dry ingredients have been wetted.
+Avoid over-mixing.

-4. Fold in the chocolate chips until evenly distributed.
+• Fold in the chocolate chips until evenly distributed throughout the batter.

 Notes

-The original recipe from 2015 called for coconut oil.
-I updated the recipe in 2020 and tried an almond butter version.
+The original recipe I created called for coconut oil.
+I updated the recipe and tried an almond butter version.
 I prefer almond butter nutritionally and texture-wise but coconut oil works too.
-I wanted to provide the option since some readers love the coconut oil version from 2015.
+I wanted to provide the option since some readers love the coconut oil version.
 They come out fairly similar so use whichever you have on hand or suits your preference.
-The coconut oil ones do get very hard in the fridge though as the coconut oil hardens.
+The coconut oil ones get hard in the fridge though as the coconut oil hardens.

-I recommend using a vanilla flavored pea protein-based protein powder such as Vega, NuZest, Bob’s Red Mill, Naken or any other pea protein.
+I recommend using a vanilla flavored pea protein-based protein powder such as Iron Vegan, Vega, NuZest, Bob’s Red Mill, Naked or any other pea protein.
 Pea protein is finer, lighter and more absorbent than other proteins.
-I haven’t tested the recipe with an alternative plant protein but it should work with a blended plant protein such as North Coast Naturals or Iron Vegan.
+I haven’t tested the recipe with an alternative plant protein but it should work with a pea protein blended with other proteins.

 Nutrition facts are estimated using almond butter, not coconut oil.
 The coconut oil version is 270 calories with 13 grams of fat, 7 grams of protein and 33 grams of carbs.